netdata/netdata/docs/tasks/installation/deploy-netdata-in-a-host-with-docker-runtime.md

 that would match that tag (for example, if `v1.30.1` were to be published, the `v1.30` tag would be updated to point to that instead of `v1.30.0`).

+## Further Actions

-## Health Checks
+### Health Checks

 Our Docker image provides integrated support for health checks through the standard Docker interfaces.

 You can control how the health checks run by using the environment variable `NETDATA_HEALTHCHECK_TARGET` as follows:

 - If left unset, the health check will attempt to access the `/api/v1/info` endpoint of the agent.
 - If set to the exact value 'cli', the health check script will use `netdatacli ping` to determine if the agent is running correctly or not.
 This is sufficient to ensure that Netdata did not hang during startup, but does not provide a rigorous verification that the daemon is collecting data or is otherwise usable.
 - If set to anything else, the health check will treat the value as a URL to check for a 200 status code on.
 In most cases, this should start with `http://localhost:19999/` to check the agent running in the container.